Background pattern

 If you take more Zelboraf than you should

 If you take more Zelboraf than you should, inform your doctor immediately.
-Taking more Zelboraf may increase the likelihood and severity of adverse effects.
+Taking more Zelboraf can increase the probability and severity of side effects.
 No cases of overdose with Zelboraf have been observed.

-• If you forget to take a dose and more than 4 hours remain until the next dose, take the missed dose as soon as you remember.
-Take the next dose according to the usual schedule.
+• If you forget to take a dose and it is more than 4 hours until the next dose, take the missed dose as soon as you remember.
+Take the next dose according to your usual schedule.

-• If less than 4 hours remain until the next dose, skip the missed dose and continue taking Zelboraf according to the usual schedule.
+• If it is less than 4 hours until the next dose, skip the missed dose and continue taking Zelboraf according to your usual schedule.

-It is essential to take Zelboraf for the prescribed treatment period.
+It is important to take Zelboraf during the prescribed treatment period by your doctor.

 Severe allergic reactions